What to expect on

 - The Priesthood of All Believers; the understanding that all Christians are called to ministry within the Church and throughout their daily lives.

 Dan Warnes is our Lead Pastor.
 “First Lutheran is a dynamic, gospel-centered, community of disciples.
 When we say we welcome everyone, we really mean it!
 I’m honored to serve here!”
-Pastor Dan also has passions for restoring old homes, NASCAR, rodeos and camping all across the U.S. He and his lovely wife, Marianne, have three grown children, two grandsons, named Gus and Knut, and a lab pointer named Lucy
+Pastor Dan also has passions for restoring old homes, NASCAR, rodeos and camping all across the U.S. He and his lovely wife, Marianne, have three grown children, two grandsons, Gus and Knut, a granddaughter, Eva, and a lab pointer named, Lucy.

 Pastor Justin calls First Lutheran Church and Lincoln home after having served for seven years in South America as an ELCA missionary.
 “I could not have imagined that I would love serving alongside the faithful people of First Lutheran as much as I do!
 There is always a relationship to be built, an opportunity to serve in the community on the horizon, an adventure in discipleship around the corner and a neighbor to accompany.”
 Pastor Justin works in various ministry areas including Lifelong Learning, New Member Relations and AMMPARO.
 He is fluent in Spanish, loves to travel, and enjoys spending time with his wife and son, cooking, canoeing, hiking and weaving.